Charleyhoo/Charleyhoo.github.io/docs/Rutgers University Experience/Working Report/Week3/Oct.2-Oct.8.md

     - 01 bags
 ## Thursday
 - Rebuild C++ environment and add the `.vscode` folder(including `launch.json`, `settings.json` and `tasks.json`) and add them in this website.
-- Doing the project preposal and sildes of HPC.
+- Doing the project proposal and sildes of HPC.
+I do it until 3AM late at night.
 ## Friday
+- Get up late 10AM this morning and wait for the HPC class to do this pre.
+- Doing some exercise?
+Maybe
+- Always want to have a break in the night of Friday.